luchocandotti/koder/README.md

 # koder

 A code editor that runs **on the server it edits**.
-Three PHP files for the backend, one JS file and one CSS file for the frontend.
+A handful of PHP files for the backend, one JS file and one CSS file for the frontend.
 No build step, no framework, no database, no `node_modules`.
 You open a URL, you type a password, and you are editing the site you are standing on — from a phone, from a tablet, from a borrowed laptop, from anything with a browser.

 It exists because an iPad is not allowed to have a terminal.